Skip to content

 // asynchronous operation

-// calculate the seats for each list
+// the seats for each list are calculated

 .subscribe((result) -> {

-seatsCalculatedLists1 = result;
+listesCalculSieges1 = result;

 },